-Prose (short stories, creative essays, film and literature reviews, artistic/critical commentaries) should be double-spaced and use a 12-point font.
+Conclusion [Interpret your findings for your audience.
+Make sure your conclusions flow from your findings and are supported by Prose (short stories, creative essays, film and literature them.
+Be as definite as you can be.
+Aim for clear assertions rather reviews, artistic/critical commentaries) should be than equivocations. double-spaced and use a 12-point font.
 Length may vary.
-Accompanying photos and artwork are welcome.

-Visual art (photography, painting, etc.) and other visual art must be high-resolution, BMP, JPEG, or PNG, including separate captions.

-Poetry formats may vary (length, layout, font, font size, etc).
-Accompanying photos and artwork are welcome.
+Implications and recommendations [Implications are what could Accompanying photos and artwork are welcome.

+happen based on the research: recommendations are what should happen.
+Both need to flow from the conclusions and be Visual art (photography, painting, etc.) and other visual supported by the evidence.
+Implications tell the reader "If 'X'. art must be high-resolution, BMP, JPEG, or PNG, including then..."
+Even if specific advice hasn't been requested, implicationsseparate captions. when phrased correctly-can imply a course of action regardless.
+Recommendations ought to state clearly what should happen next.
+Poetry formats may vary (length, layout, font, font size, They should be related in a step-by-step fashion, and they must be etc).
+Accompanying photos and artwork are welcome. relevant, credible, and feasible.]

-All submissions must be previously unpublished and not simultaneously before other publishers for consideration, unless other arrangements are made with our editors.
+All submissions must be previously unpublished and not simultaneously before other publishers for consideration. unless other arrangements are made with our editors.
 Submissions are not guaranteed approval.
-BIG_Review reserves the right to reject submissions on any ground.
+BIG\Review reserves the right to reject submissions on any ground.
 To make a submission, follow the steps at Submit page.